 Did you know that children should start seeing a dentist around age one?
-Once they begin visiting the dentist, it is important to continue to go regularly.
+Once they begin visiting the dentist, it’s important to continue to go regularly.

 Our dental hygienists check your child’s mouth for oral health concerns, clean their teeth, apply fluoride and sealants, and teach them how to brush and floss.
-We can provide information about brushing, healthy eating, and other ways to keep your mouth healthy.
-We will also help you find out if you qualify for any other free dental programs.
-You can book an appointment for your child at one of our clinics if:
+We can provide information about brushing, healthy eating and other ways to keep your child’s mouth healthy.
+We’ll also help you find out if they qualify for any other free dental programs.
+You can book an appointment for your child at one of our preventive clinics if:

 - They are 17 or under AND

-- They are members of a household whose income meets the program criteria
+- Have a household income that meets the program criteria

 Our registered dental hygienists visit elementary schools and provide a quick check of students’ teeth.
 They let parents/guardians know if they see any problems, such as large cavities, in the child’s mouth.
 These screenings do not replace an exam by a dentist.

 We provide free fluoride varnish applications at select schools.
 Fluoride varnish is a protective coating that helps to make teeth strong and prevent cavities.

 If your child attends one of our fluoride varnish schools, you can print off a Fluoride Varnish Consent form (PDF, 4 pages, 124 KB).
 Return the completed and signed consent form to the school so your child can take part in this free program.

 Use the attached checklists below to help you keep track of your child’s dental health and development.